Manipulate Tables in Existing PDF Documents

 row.cells.add("Col 32")

-# Replace the table with new one
+# Replace the old table with the new one

-absorber.replace(document.pages[1], table, new_table)
+absorber.replace(document.pages[1], old_table, new_table)

 # Save PDF document